• Skip to primary navigation

 Buckeye is a small, shiny, dark brown nut with a light tan patch that originated from Ohio (aka Buckeye state).
 According to folklore, the Buckeye resembles the eye of a deer (please examine the Buckeye brownie for yourself!).

-Buckeye brownies stacked on top of each other
+3 Layer Fudgy Buckeye Brownies stacked on top of parchment paper

 • Eggs: Adding two large eggs to a brownie batter can creates a fudgier texture because egg yolks are full of fat which adds richness and a tender texture; while whites hold everything together, helping the brownies set.